Background & training

 Trebah Garden of Light 2021

-The Trebah Garden team invited myself and Tony Crosby to be lead artists on Trebah Garden of Light in 2021.
+The Trebah Garden team invited Tony Crosby and me to be lead artists on Trebah Garden of Light in 2021.
 We co-curated a small team of artists to experiment with light and play with scale in the beautiful garden setting.
 The group produced an array of delightful new work to captivate visitors to the night garden over two magical winter weekends.
-I floated a giant swan on the lake, installed a tiny tallship on a pond in the Water Gardens, and hung huge seed pods and sycamore seeds in tall trees to twirl gently in the breeze.
+I floated a giant swan on the lake, installed a tiny tallship on a pond in the Water Gardens, and hung huge seed pods and sycamore seeds twirling gently in tall trees.

 'A Wider World' Island Light Festival, ARTiculate 2022